Kyomotoi/ATRI/README.md

 **May we meet in a more open parallel world**

 ## MORE INTRODUCTION
-This project is now formal edition, but the code is a shit.
+This project is now formal edition, but the code is a entire hunk of shit.

 If you want to experience, you can join my Tencent QQ group: 567297659